Elession/pwn-challenges/Beginner/pancakes/README.md

 |return address of caller|
 |function arguments|

+Function arguments will be placed on the stack first, followed by the return address of caller

 1 function call = 1 stack frame

-This is a fundamental concept that will used in binary exploitatio A LOT.
+This is a fundamental concept that will used in binary exploitation A LOT.

 ### Exercise